 -Was there any moment you think of giving up?

 -No. I do wonder what will happen as I get older.
 Will I ever be too old to do this?
 I am now 70.
 10 more years?
 Sure, why not.

 As Dr. Brender told us, he would continue to support Cambodians and even had made a plan for the near future: continue with missions bringing surgeons and visiting various hospitals making donations, teaching techniques; or establish a rotating surgical resident elective.

 In the end, Dr. Brender also shared a piece of good news with us: " I've been doing Rotary Club presentations and they are working on a $80,000 Global Grant for me.
 They are very positive about approval for multiple reasons.
-Currently there are international chairs at Rotary Club without an international project so this is timely.
-Also not only do we help the Cambodian people, we help train American surgical residents."
+Currently, there are international chairs at Rotary Club without an international project so this is timely.
+Also not only do we help the Cambodian people, but we also help train American surgical residents."

 Doing good deeds for people in need is also one of our solid commitments.
 As a responsible tour operator, we also participate in Dr. Brender's Mission by giving him some donations for the medical equipments.
-As you can see, on one hand, we try our utmost to support our guests who have intention of doing charity during their trips; on the other hand, we launch our own CSR projects named My Odyssey Tours Cares to strengthen the support to the local community in the aspects of Animal & Environment, Education & Life, Community Development, and Disaster Relief.
+As you can see, on one hand, we try our utmost to support our guests who have the intention of doing charity during their trips; on the other hand, we launch our own CSR projects named My Odyssey Tours Cares to strengthen the support to the local community in the aspects of Animal & Environment, Education & Life, Community Development, and Disaster Relief.

-If you’re willing to do something meaningful during your trip, please contact our travel consultants at email@example.com for more details.
+If you're willing to do something meaningful during your trip, please contact our travel consultants at for more details.

 - My 6-Day Amazing Trip to North Vietnam (24 Feb, 2018)